 Grower Christoph Hoch emphasises that biodynamics is “a modern form of agriculture,” which examines many different aspects of farming and the environment that together form a “clockwork.”
 By studying biodynamics, the grower is encouraged to change the way of thinking about plant life - to take into account the entire environment of the farm, and to see the farm as a self-contained organism, one with its own energy, embedded in the larger landscape of the Earth.
 It is impossible to summarise the teachings of Steiner, but in short he foresaw a problematic future if human beings were to continue the path of chemical farming.

-His teachings focus largely on the importance of soil health, and on keeping soil alive, for soil transforms itself into plant material:
+The teachings focus largely on the importance of soil health, and on keeping soil alive, for soil transforms itself into plant material:

 “Soil that is permeated with humus-like substances in the process of decomposition contains living ether.
 That is what is important.
 When such soil shows us, by virtue of its particular structure and character, that it contains matter that is etheric and alive, it means that the soil is on its way to becoming a kind of plant sheathing.”